raph-amiard/fosdem-presentations/langkit.md

 ### ./parse

-- Allows you to inspect the structure of the tree
+- Allow inspection of the AST
 - Dump lexical environments

 ## Unparser (along with tree rewriting)